Professor Christine Casey

 Professor in Architectural History

 I am an architectural historian with a particular interest in the relationship of architecture and decoration and the role of craftsmanship in architectural production.
 My research has developed from an initial focus on Irish eighteenth-century architecture to a broader interest in European early modern architecture.
-I am currently leading an IRC New Horizons interdisciplinary research project entitled ‘Making Victorian Dublin’.
-Focused on the Museum Building at Trinity College Dublin this joint project with the Department of Geology is exploring the role of materials and craftsmanship in Dublin’s Victorian architecture.
-I welcome research students on the history of Irish and European architecture in the early modern period.
+In 2019 I received an Irish Research Council Advanced Laureate Award for a four-year project entitled ‘Craft value: the agency and impact of craftsmanship in the architecture of Britain and Ireland, 1680-1780’.
+This research will explore the relationship between design and making and aims to produce the first over-arching study of the relationship of architectureand craftsmanship in early modern Britain and Ireland.

 - Christine Casey and Patrick Wyse Jackson editors, The Museum Building of Trinity College Dublin (Dublin, 2019) 386pp.